 When does it take place?

-The Hudson Valley Farm & Flea takes place twice a year – April & November.
+New to 2021, The Hudson Valley Farm and Flea take place once this year – October.

 Is the Farm & Flea Free?